MMehdiMousavi/SuperCaustics/README.md

 ## **Step 1: Importing your own 3D Meshes**

-you really dont have to do this since SuperCaustics comes with free 3D meshes made for transparent object detection (curated for Cleargrasp dataset).
  To import your 3D meshes, follow these steps:

  1. Export 3D mesh into `.FBX` or any other format accepted by Unreal Engine.